Icinga/icinga-powershell-framework/doc/service/02-Register-Daemons.md

 In addition you are free to write your own extensions you can register within the framework.
 Every PowerShell daemon which is available within a single PowerShell session - even from different modules - can be used.

 Best practice would be to create an own custom PowerShell Module which will create a new thread and executing certain tasks.
 Once this module is available in your PowerShell session, you can simply register and use it.

+For a detailed guide you should check out the [daemon developer guide](../developerguide/10-Custom-Daemons.md).